scalar/snippetz/README.md

 [![Discord](https://img.shields.io/discord/1135330207960678410?style=flat&color=5865F2)](https://discord.gg/8HeZcRGPFS)

 > [!WARNING]
-> It’s pretty early.
-Don’t use this in production
+> This package is in early development.
+Don’t use it in production!

 A modern way to generate code examples for different languages.